-Both situations require a special approach, and at this point, you will want a professional expert voice that answers your questions and concerns from a position of strength, experience, and vast current knowledge of the real estate market in Canada.
+Both situations require a special approach, and at this point, you will want a professional expert voice that answers your questions and concerns from a position of strength, experience, and vast current knowledge of the real estate market in GTA.

-You may also have concerns regarding market trends and return on investment should you opt for real estate investment in Canada.
+You may also have concerns regarding market trends and return on investment should you opt for real estate investment in Toronto.
 Well, that’s yet another reason to look for solid owning-rental-property-tips and, more importantly, enlist the help of a good property management company.

 The benefits of purchasing a rental property may be few, but they are absolutely powerful if everything works out well.

-- Predictable Monthly Income
+Predictable Monthly Income

-Investing in a property in Canada might mean you might be residing on the property or not.
+Investing in a property in Toronto might mean you might be residing on the property or not.
 Either way, there’s still something to gain.
-If you opt to rent it out, you will be guaranteed of a direct income stream, whether it’s occupied for the entire year or just a portion of it.
+If you opt to rent it out, you will be guaranteed a direct income stream, whether it’s occupied for the entire year or just a portion of it.
 This makes buying an excellent option if you are looking to diversify your income sources or create additional financial security during retirement.

-- Income From Growth In Property Value
+Income From Growth In Property Value

-- You Pay Fewer Taxes
+You Pay Fewer Taxes

-- Availability Of Professional Help
+Availability Of Professional Help

 If you are an international or resident investor, there are good property management firms poised to guide you through the process of buying a rental property.
-This ranges from investment consulting and determining your investment needs for suitable recommendations to offering deep insights on financing your purchase through securing a mortgage, as well as legal, insurance, accounting, and taxation advice on buying and renting a property
+This ranges from investment consulting and determining your investment needs for suitable recommendations to offering deep insights on financing your purchase through securing a mortgage, as well as legal, insurance, accounting, and taxation advice on buying and renting a property.

-- Financing and Costs
+Financing and Costs

 There’s also the financing aspect.
-Financing your purchase can be difficult as a payment of roughly 20-35% of the total cost of the property is required up front, in addition to a 90-day verification period on the source of funds.
+Financing your purchase can be difficult as a payment of roughly 20-35% of the total cost of the property is required upfront, in addition to a 90-day verification period on the source of funds.

-is the best way to own rental property?
+Is it the best way to own rental property?
 You can talk to a financial expert.

 Although valuable, selling a rental property when you are ready can be quite difficult as real estate is not a liquid asset and may take considerable time, depending on market conditions.
 There’s also the task of negotiating deals and finding a proper realtor.

-- Management Can Be a Problem
+Management Can Be a Problem

 Without the help of a property management firm, managing the property can be a challenge, especially if you are abroad on a work assignment or in the country but too overladen with other activities such as work to keep up with your property needs, such as maintenance, rent collection, and finding long-term tenants.

-Finding The Right Partner
+Finding the Right Partner

-In general, purchasing a rental property(s) in Canada can become a whole lot easier if you find a trusted partner who understands the market thoroughly and the legal aspects involved in purchasing a home with respect to an investor’s unique situation.
+In general, purchasing a rental property(s) in Toronto can become a whole lot easier if you find a trusted partner who understands the market thoroughly and the legal aspects involved in purchasing a home with respect to an investor’s unique situation.

-A property management company whose core values are based on integrity and commitment will walk you through the process of identifying properties that fit your investment needs while also guiding you with expertise on the legal side of things that will help make you a bonafide property owner in Canada.
+A property management company whose core values are based on integrity and commitment will walk you through the process of identifying properties that fit your investment needs while also guiding you with expertise on the legal side of things that will help make you a bonafide property owner in GTA.

-But if you are not ready to face the risks and financial implications that come with it, the liquidity issues, and the rest of the challenges we’ve seen in the pros and cons of buying rental property, then the idea might not be right for you.
+But if you are not ready to face the risks and financial implications that come with it, the liquidity issues, and the rest of the challenges we’ve seen in the pros and cons of buying a rental property, then the idea might not be right for you.